William Lawrence is currently working on a musical, Dance On The Moon.

 1, Captain Gideon

 Captain Ezra Gideon, late thirties, one-time sharp-eyed pearl diver, sailed under Sir Henry Morgan.
-(Doubles as Morgan)
+(Can double as Morgan)

 2, Tristan

 Tristan, late teens, the son of Captain Gideon.
 Tristan helps his father in his curio shop.
-(Doubles as Ezra, the Young Captain Gideon)
+(Can double as Ezra, the Young Captain Gideon)

 3, Billie